Why aromatic molecules do their work, even when you can’t smell them

 Topical:

-Internal (with the safety note above in mind):
+Internal (bearing the safety note above in mind):

 Some oils are particularly effective via topical or internal use: